-Knights on the Go Café was developed by UCF Go Baby Go!, an initiative of the Doctor of Physical Therapy Program, Aramark Inc, UCF Business Development, UCF College of Health and Public Affairs, and Professor Cole Galloway at the University of Delaware.
-The café uses harness technology as a way to offer an innovative and immersive opportunity for individuals with motor impairments that incorporates both physical an vocational rehabilitation.
+UCF Unveils First-of-its-Kind Therapy Cafe in Florida.
+Knights on the Go Café was developed by UCF Go Baby Go!, an initiative of the UCF Doctor of Physical Therapy Program, Aramark, UCF Business Development, the UCF College of Health Professions and Sciences, and Professor Cole Galloway at the University of Delaware.
+The café uses harness technology to offer an innovative and immersive opportunity for individuals with motor impairments — and incorporates both physical and vocational rehabilitation.

-Based upon the patient’s desire to work in sales, Galloway created a harness system that could be attached to the ceiling of a small kiosk providing support for full mobility in any direction with guide bars overhead.
-The Go Baby Go Café was born, and within weeks the patient was selling ice cream, making coffee, and handling cash at the University of Delaware.
+Based upon the young woman’s desire to work in sales, Galloway created a harness system that could be attached to the ceiling of a small kiosk.
+With guide bars overhead, the system could support the patient and provide full mobility in any direction.
+The Go Baby Go Café at the University of Delaware was born, and within weeks the patient was selling ice cream, making coffee and handling cash.